-GAZT conducts extensive audits and tax compliance procedures to reduce the number of non-compliant enterprises.
-Also, GAZT conducts nationwide campaigns to urge unregistered enterprises to register and imposes fines for non-compliance.
+ZATCA conducts extensive audits and tax compliance procedures to reduce the number of non-compliant enterprises.
+Also, ZATCA conducts nationwide campaigns to urge unregistered enterprises to register and imposes fines for non-compliance.

 International Financial Reporting Standards (IFRS) are global accounting standards that an entity needs to comply with while recording its financial transaction.
 Value Added Tax (VAT) is a kind of indirect tax that an entity needs to collect from their customers to sell goods and services.
 Thus, there is no common link between the two and both are separate systems.

-The website of GAZT, www.zatca.gov.sa, contains all the information about VAT.
+The ZATCA website contains all the information about VAT.
 In addition to this, taxpayers can also contact service agents for more information.

 For logging into the official website of Zakat, Tax and Customs Authority (ZATCA), a pre-authorised user name is required.
 If the user was already registered on the old website of GAZT, the same username could be used for registration on the new website.